Language

 How do I convert Newton Meters to Inch Pounds?

-To convert Newton-meter to Inch-pound force, multiply the N·m value by 8.8507.
-For example, 1 N·m = 8.8507 in·lbf.
+Multiply the N·m value by 8.8507.
+For example, 1 N·m = 8.8507 in·lbf, and 10 N·m = 88.51 in·lbf.

 What is the formula for Newton Meters to Inch Pounds?

-The conversion formula is: in·lbf = N·m × 8.8507.
-Conversely, to convert back: N·m = in·lbf × 0.112985.
+The formula is in·lbf = N·m × 8.8507.
+To convert back: N·m = in·lbf × 0.112985.

-What is Newton-meter?
+What is Newton-meter (N·m)?

-What is Inch-pound force?
+What is Inch-pound force (in·lbf)?

 Is this converter accurate?